Get Matched With School Counseling Programs

 Working in educational settings, a school counselor connects students with the resources they need to be successful.
 They listen to students and interact with their families or guardians.
 Each counselor must assess a student’s situation and help identify and resolve barriers to learning and social development.

-Today, school counselors must work with students in an ever-changing situation as they make their way through their education, into careers, and deal with the overall economy.
-The global economy offers many opportunities for careers and entrepreneurship that did not exist as recently as 20 years ago, but it is also infinitely more complex.
-And these dynamic changes extend to social issues and social development.
-School counselors also work with current issues such as political influences, gender equity, and racial justice.
+Today, school counselors work with a huge variety of students and the global economy offers many opportunities for careers and entrepreneurship that did not exist as recently as 20 years ago.
+However, it's also an infinitely more complex system.
+Changes extend to political influences and social, gender equality, and racial justice issues.

-As custodians of young children and minors, school counselors must have high ethical standards.
-Counselors often teach students during emotional periods or personal crisis.
-They must always be mindful of their obligations to report signs of abuse, neglect, and mistreatment.
+As caregivers for young children and minors, school counselors must have high ethical standards.
+Counselors often see students through emotional periods or personal crisis.
+They must also always be mindful of their obligations to report signs of abuse, neglect, and mistreatment.
 Counselors today must often handle issues that have heightened levels of concern such as bullying, substance abuse, and cultural diversity.

 Step 1: Get the Required Education

 Counselors must have a high level of formal education.
 To qualify for a license, most states ask for a master’s degree in counseling or a closely related field like a masters in psychology.
 This education begins with a high school diploma or equivalent.
-Student must then attend a two- or four-year college or university.
-You must complete coursework and requirements for bachelor’s degree.
+Student must then earn a four-year degree from a college or university.

-A counseling bachelor’s degree can be a four-year course of study or combination of an associate degree that leads to a bachelor’s degree.
+A counseling degree can be a combination of an associate degree that leads to a bachelor’s, but you'll have to complete a bachelor's and master's in the end.
 Students should make sure to attend an accredited institution.
 Since many states require teaching experience prior to licensing as a school counselor, students should consider undergraduate studies that qualify them for teaching credentials.

 Step 2: Get Field Experience